 Action 4 - Facilitating interoperability via ITS Reference Architecture

 7. Innovative digital technologies in various transport fields are rapidly developing.
 Given that the design and industrial development cycle of innovative technologies is often shorter than the policy cycle, national regulatory authorities may lag behind.
 This is particularly evident at the international level and could leads to technical fragmentation and eventual interoperability issues within and across the countries.
-Therefore, efforts to develop and implement guidelines, regulations and agreements on technical and technological compatibility and neutrality, based on data and science, are warranted.
+Therefore, efforts to develop and implement guidelines, regulations and agreements on technical and technological compatibility and neutrality, based on data and science, are warranted, to assure [, among others,] safety of all road users.

 8. Suitable ITS reference architectures can provide a means to identify and describe ITS services, identifying interfaces throughout overall ITS system-of-systems that can support interoperability between and within the ITS infrastructure and among vehicles and other mobile participants in the transportation system along with appropriate ICT and ITS technical standards to facilitate interoperability and cybersecurity.
 Reference architectures can support identification of interfaces for interoperability while supporting needed regional and local customization of the ITS system.
 For example, the US Department of Transportation makes available the Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT, www.arc-it.org) identifying 140+ ITS services along with companion software toolsets for use by any interested ITS implementers to develop their own regional and project ITS architectures to support needed services and desired levels of interoperability.
 Currently, international services and ICT/ITS standards are represented in ARC-IT Version 9, based on contributions via international collaborations with Australia, Canada, Europe, and Japan.